AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/06/harrell-davis-double-mad-outlier-detector.md

 <!--more-->

-### Adopting to non-parametric distributions with MAD
+### Adjusting to non-parametric distributions using MAD

 In the world of normal distributions, the typical approach for outlier detection is based on *the standard deviation*.
 It uses the following thresholds for the outliers: